Monthly Tech-Tip from Tony Hansen SignUp

 Why Spodumene powder glistens in the light

 Spodumene ceramic grade, used in glazes, is a 200 mesh material.
 How could the particles be big enough to glisten in the light?
 This is a micrograph of some of the particles from the 0.6% plus 100 mesh material that I extracted in a particle size distribution test.
 And 8% is plus 200 mesh.
 And all that material is flakey like this, millions of tiny mirrors.
-This also explains why the material becomes airborne so easily and why it is really not good to breathe this stuff in.
+This also explains why the material becomes airborne so easily and why it is really really not good to breathe this stuff in.

 Here is why Petalite and Spodumene will seldom substitute for Lithium Carbonate